What is a suitable give to a homestay family?

 In addition there are similar facilities at Lao Cai, should you decide not to travel to Sapa, for example, if you are traveling to Bac Ha Sunday Market.

 What happens when we arrive at Lao Cai train station?

-Our guide will be waiting outside the train station with an easily recognisable Trekking Sapa sign containing your name.
+Our guide will be waiting outside the train station with an easily recognizable Trekking Sapa sign containing your name.
 There will be many guides here, make sure you look for our company logo.
 Your guide and driver will escort you safely to Sapa.
-All our guides are local people from Sapa and surrounding areas.
+All our guides are local people from Sapa and the surrounding areas.

 You will be provided with telephone numbers for our guides and local tour operators, in advance of your trip.

 What is the distance from Lao Cai to Sapa and what type of transport can we expect?